 The downloadable file named "GO prediction details" and "DE prediction details" contain intermediate results for each query.
-The "annotations" file is a parseable file.
-It uses a context sensitive grammar, as explained below.
+The final results are in the "annotations" file.
+It is a parseable file, which uses a context sensitive grammar, as explained below.
 The file has six tab-separated columns labelled qpid, type, score, PPV, id and desc.
 The first column (qpid) always contains the identifier of the query sequence.
 The second column (type) can take the following values, and the score, PPV, id and desc columns change meaning accordingly:

 - original_DE: score is euk for eukaryotic query species and bac otherwise; id is the form factor of desc, the description from the input FASTA file

 - qseq: desc is the amino acid sequence of the query protein

 - DE: score is the prediction score; PPV is the normalized prediction score between 0 and 1; id is the form factor of desc, the predicted description

 - GN: desc is the gene symbol.
 A gene symbol is predicted if its support is greater than half in the list of homologs

 - ontology_predictor where ontology is one of MF (molecular function), BP (biological process), CC (cellular component) and predictor is one of RM3, ARGOT, HYGE or JAC. score is the prediction score, PPV is the normalized prediction score between 0 and 1, id is the GO identifier and desc is the short description of the GO class

 - EC_predictor: desc is the GO class that has the highest PPV and has a link in ec2go, id is the EC class

 - KEGG_predictor: desc is the GO class that has the highest PPV and has a link in kegg2go, id is the KEGG pathway identifier